 Medical Forms of Treatment

 Although varicose and spider veins are often just a cosmetic problem, many people also suffer with painful symptoms.
-With diabetes, your risk can be increased for these vein issues so be aware of what can be done to minimize the problem.
+Your risks for these vein issues increases with diabetes.

 NOTE: Consult your Doctor first to make sure my recommendations fit your special health needs.